 Publishing Begins with a Good Marketing Plan

 Before retiring and becoming a publisher and novelist, Andrews ran a PR and advertising agency in the Twin Cities.
+Since Daughters of the Dragon came out in March 2014, he has sold 5,000 copies in a limited distribution.
 Anderson, who founded RMA Publicity in 2009, was a television newscast producer and marketing consultant at a Twin Cities hospital.

 Both stressed that everybody is not your market.
 “Targeting is an exercise in sacrifice,” Andrews said.
 “The more narrowly you define your market the more successful you will be.”

 To arrive at your marketing strategy, you need to ask yourself some questions: